prateekshukla1108/ai-blogs/posts/Installing-Dependencies.md

 nano .bashrc
 ```

 this opens a text editor which we will use to edit files.
-Edit it by adding `mamba activate fastai_env` at the end of the file.
+Edit it by adding `mamba activate dl_env` at the end of the file.

 then press ctrl + x to exit and y to save the file.